macstepien/furuta_pendulum/furuta_pendulum_control_toolbox/README.md

 For bounded problem
 ./install_hpipm.sh

-I got problem that blasfeo examples didn't build and I had to disable them in the CMakeLists.txt of blasfeo:
+I got a problem that blasfeo examples didn't build and I had to disable them in the CMakeLists.txt of blasfeo:
 ```
 # set(BLASFEO_EXAMPLES ON CACHE BOOL "Examples enabled")
 set(BLASFEO_EXAMPLES OFF CACHE BOOL "Examples disabled")